iTwin/admin-components-react/packages/modules/manage-versions/README.md

 ## Description

-Contains a component that lets the user to view Named Versions and Changesets, create new ones and etc.
+Contains a component that allows a user to manage Named Versions and Changesets.

 Consider this package as unstable until 1.0 release.